Exact Thermal Eigenstates of Nonintegrable Spin Chains at Infinite Temperature

-We plot in Fig.~\ref{fig:beta-state_Gibbs} the $N$ dependence of the difference in the expectation value of the transverse magnetization $\hat{m}^x = \frac{1}{N} \sum_{j=1}^{N} \hat{\sigma}_{j}^x$ between the Gibbs state in the thermodynamic limit and the imaginary time evolved EAP state $\ket{\beta}$.
+This model is known to be integrable when $h^z = 0$ and nonintegrable when $h^x \neq 0, h^z \neq 0$~\cite{Chiba2024}.
+To ensure that the results do not depend on integrability, we investigate both the integrable case ($h^x=1, h^z=0$) and nonintegrable case ($h^x=1, h^z=1$).
+We plot in Fig.~\ref{fig:beta-state_Gibbs} the $N$ dependence of the difference in the expectation value of the transverse magnetization $\hat{m}^x = \frac{1}{N} \sum_{j=1}^{N} \hat{\sigma}_{j}^x$ between the Gibbs state and the imaginary-time evolved EAP state $\ket{\beta}$.
+For the integrable case, the expectation value in the Gibbs state is evaluated at the thermodynamic limit using the exact solution.
+For the nonintegrable case, it is evaluated for the same system size as that of $\ket{\beta}$ using the exact diagonalization.
+In both cases, $\ket{\beta}$ is obtained by applying the imaginary-time evolution operator, expanded using a Taylor series, to the EAP state.
 We can confirm that the expectation value in $\ket{\beta}$ converges to the correct value.
 Furthermore, the convergence is exponentially fast.
 Thus, by utilizing the EAP state evolved in imaginary time, one can calculate the thermal equilibrium values of local observables.

-Here we discuss the relation with the cTPQ state~\cite{Sugiura2013}, which is also a type of thermal pure states.
-The cTPQ state is the imaginary time evolution of a Haar random state.
+Here, we discuss the relation with the cTPQ state~\cite{Sugiura2013}, which is also a type of thermal pure states.
+The cTPQ state is the imaginary-time evolution of a Haar random state.
 The Haar random state is (almost) maximally entangled and is locally indistinguishable from the maximally mixed state, as is the EAP state.
-However, while constructing the TPQ state requires an imaginary time evolution for $\beta/2$, constructing $\ket{\beta}$ requires only half of that, $\beta/4$.
+However, while constructing the TPQ state requires an imaginary-time evolution for $\beta/2$, constructing $\ket{\beta}$ requires only half of that, $\beta/4$.
 In addition, unlike the cTPQ state, $\ket{\beta}$ does not entail statistical uncertainties.
 This means that generating a single $\ket{\beta}$ suffices, without incurring any sampling costs.

-\textit{Discussion.---} We have studied a class of volume-law states, which we call entangled antipodal pair (EAP) states, and thoroughly characterized these states by providing the necessary and sufficient conditions that Hamiltonians must satisfy in order to have an EAP state as an eigenstate.
+\textit{Discussion---} We have studied a class of volume-law states, which we call entangled antipodal pair (EAP) states, and thoroughly characterized these states by providing the necessary and sufficient conditions that Hamiltonians must satisfy in order to have an EAP state as an eigenstate.
 Moreover, we have rigorously shown that some of such Hamiltonians are nonintegrable.
 Our EAP states are indistinguishable from the Gibbs state at infinite temperature.
-In other words, we have written down, for the first time, analytic expressions for thermal energy eigenstates of nonintegrable many-body systems.
+In other words, we have written down analytic expressions for thermal energy eigenstates of nonintegrable many-body systems.
 We have also devised a method for constructing finite-temperature thermal states using an EAP state.